culvertsoft/mgen/README.md

 All the core functionality is implemented and we've built about half the cross-language integration tests we want.

-We've not yet started on configuring test boxes for multiple simulated dev environments, and our build scripts for C++ currently do not build with Visual Studio.
+We've not yet started on configuring test boxes for multiple simulated dev environments, and the build scripts for our C++ tests currently do not work with Visual Studio.

 Documentation is somewhat lacking.